 Grand Valley's Art Department was the biggest reason I choose GVSU.
 The facilities were incredible.
-On an unofficial campus tour, which was more like my mom and I wandering and exploring GVSU, we found the metalsmithing studio.
-It was the evening and there were a couple students at benches working on projects.
+On an unofficial campus tour, which was more like my mom and I exploring GVSU, we found the metalsmithing studio.
+It was the evening and there were a couple of students at benches working on projects.
 The kindest student came up to me and took it upon herself to give me a tour of the entire metals room.
 I was in awe of all the tools, supplies, and equipment available to the students.
 Annealing room.
 Raising room.
 Polishing room.
 A jewelers bench for every student.
 Personal studio space for upperclassman that are majors.
 I wanted to be in that space and I wanted to create in that space.
 It was love at first sight.

 2. How or why did you choose your major or main emphasis area?